mgcostaParedes/StarterPack-Mongo-Express-API/README.md

 # MongoDB-API-Node-Express-Starter-Pack

-MongoDB API With NodeJS and Express Start Pack 1.0 (with user model)
+MongoDB API With NodeJS and Express Start Pack 1.0 (with user model and authentication flow in the box).

 ## Dependencies